FRD Erebus 10R

 Custom

-On the performance and club hulls, the following can be customized:
+On the performance and club hulls, the following can be customized (prices will vary):

 • Servo tray size.